egrosdou01/blog.grosdouli.dev/blog/2024-11-24-talos-proxmox-opentofu/talos-proxmox-opentofu-part-1.md

 ## Scenario Overview

-As this is a beginner guide, we will keep the code as simple as possible including comments about the `resources` and `data` used.
-The demonstration starts by downloading the custom `.iso` with the **QEMU agent** included, we continue with the creation of the virtual machines in Proxmox in a dedicated VLAN with dynamic IP allocation and last but not least, use the Talos provider instantiate the initial config and then bootstrap a cluster.
+In today's post, we will perform the below using the IaC approach.
+As this is a beginner guide, we will keep the code as simple as possible including relevant comments and notes.
+For the setup, we will use DHCP to hand over IPs to the endpoints.

+The deployment in a Nutshell 👇

+- Create virtual machines using the Talos Linux image
+- Specify the endpoint for the Kubernetes API
+- Generate the machine configurations (part 1 uses the default ones)
+- Apply the machine configurations to the virtual machines
+- Bootstrap a Kubernetes cluster

 ## Talos Linux - Why bother?